C2DH/histograph/README.md

     mkdir contents/cache/queries
     mkdir contents/cache/services

-Histograph makes use of [node js passport](https://www.npmjs.com/package/passport) social auth as authentication method.
-It has been tested with [twitter](https://www.npmjs.com/package/passport-twitter) and [google plus](passport-google-oauth).
-Obtain the tokens and credentials for those services, then fill the twitter and google section of the `settings.js` file accordingly.

 Install [Neo4j](http://neo4j.com/) (v 2.3.*) and configure the database indexing by adding auto_indexing features in `conf/neo4j.properties` file.

 	# Autoindexing